ShirleyxZhang/cs50_final/game_server/README.md

 - switches must come before other arguments
 - the codedrop file follows the strict format in the example
-- Any new agents to the game must initially request a status update as this give them the needed gameid
+- Any new agents to the game must initially request a status update as this give them the needed gameid -The codes sent from the game server to the pebble should always be in the right format and readable
 - There can be incorrect information, but there cannot be blanks in the datagrams or short datagrams ie. cannot be 'FA_LOCATION|0' 'GA_STATUS|34|||'

 **Exit status**